 The funny little jatropha podagrica [JAT-roh-fuh pod-AG-ree-kuh] is a great conversation starter and addition to any planter.

-It’s native to the tropical Americas and commonly cultivated as an ornamental plant.
+It’s native to the tropical Americas, including Mexico to Nicaragua, and is commonly cultivated as an ornamental plant.

-Podagrica means “swollen foot,” fitting for this swollen-looking plant.
+Podagrica means “swollen foot,” fitting for this swollen succulent-looking plant.

 It features a swollen “trunk” that is topped with several large fig-shaped leaves.
 Besides the swollen stem, it produces bright red flowers throughout the year.